 Time the employee spends in travel away from home outside of regular working hours as a passenger on an airplane, train, boat, bus, or automobile and is free to relax, is not considered compensable time.

 See chart below:

+COMPENSABLE Travel

+Travel to different worksites during the workday

+Travel to a different city, returning the same day

+Travel that requires an overnight stay - During regular work hours

+Driving that is required by the employer

+NOT COMPENSABLE Travel

+Home-to-work commute(If changing work sites such as Eller staff have to report to Mckale to start their shift, that is not compensable.
+McKale now becomes their work location for the day)

+Travel that requires an overnight stay - Outside of regular work hours